dbunin/calculator-clojure/README.md

 ## Usage

 The stack calculator saves the elements in custom datastructure stack.
-Currently the application supports up to 3 stacks with relative id's.
 There is a number of functionalities supported by the service such as peek, push, pop, add, subtract, multiply, and divide.
 These functionalities are described in this chapter.

 ### Peek